jacobp100/reasonml-playground-native/README.md

 ## Notes for React Native

+The current syntax highlighter is mostly okay.
+It requires some xcode setup, and misses some token types.
+But we should be able to get in running in React Native.
 We can probably assume that any syntax highlighting or nice editor features are going to be native components.
 Even though this can technically be done from RN (you can put `<Text>` components inside a `<TextInput>`), it's likely to not be performant enough.
+We'll need to find another syntax highlighing editor for Android.

 Currently any js build of BuckleScript will be 4mb+, and that is enough to crash the Metro bundler.
 Running node with 6gb of old space fixes this - but it'll take 10 minutes.